Social Media for General Contractors

 Potential: YouTube is a great place to post DIYs, how-to’s, project progression videos, tool demos and reviews, and more.
 Best of all, you don’t have to be an expert to produce content people will want to watch.

 There are so many social media platforms these days it’s hard to keep track of them all.
+Some of the popular newer social media platforms include Gab, Parler, MeWe, Rumble, and Clouthub.
 Local businesses, including contracting companies like yours, are faced with the task of making sure their business doesn’t just get any traffic, but local, valuable traffic.
 For this reason, social media should never be your only marketing method.
 You’ll want to put more than one stake in the ground: local, physical campaigns, location-based online targeting, social media, and more.

 Visit the forum on ContractorTalk for more marketing tips.